Henry-Johnson-100/Sakana-Interpreter/README.md

 so here we can see that calling factorial is essentially just a wrapper for the hidden sub-function ```sub_fact```

-It should also be noted that fish does not have a loop, so any looping must be defined recursively.
+It should also be noted that Sakana does not have a loop, so any looping must be defined recursively.

-Hope you enjoyed your quick primer on fish!
+Hope you enjoyed your quick primer on Sakana!